A pair of unusually lengthy voyages from American Queen Steamboat Company are going to be the year's hottest river sailing.

 It's the first time in American Queen Steamboat's five-year history that the company has offered such a long trip.
 Most of the company's voyages are just a week long.
 Some are even shorter.

-said Sykes of winding up with something so popular.
 While booking data suggested potential interest among customers, he suggested the company didn't expect quite the response it got.

-Sykes said one British couple has booked both of the three-week sailings back-to-back, creating a six week Mississippi voyage.
+A British couple has booked both of the three-week sailings back-to-back, creating a six week Mississippi voyage.